Inventory

 With homeowners insurance and property tax expenses rising, borrowers with 50% DTIs could be problematic for Fannie Mae, Freddie Mac

-The spread on mortgage-backed securities (MBS) trouble many industry professionals, and at a recent roundtable discussion, it spurred an interesting discussion on the degree of risk being absorbed by Fannie Mae and Freddie Mac.
+The spread on mortgage-backed securities (MBS) trouble many industry professionals, and at a recent D.C. roundtable discussion, it spurred an interesting back-and-forth about the degree of risk being absorbed by Fannie Mae and Freddie Mac.

 At policy panels held by the Community Home Lenders of America (CHLA) on Monday in Washington, D.C., former Federal Housing Financing Agency (FHFA) director Mark Calabria made the argument that a larger credit box has caused the government-sponsored enterprises (GSEs) to take on far more risk than they should be.